As an Allergy Kid, I Wish I Had This Nut-Free Granola Butter Growing Up

 - Value: 17/20

 - Functionality: 20/20

 - Taste: 20/20

 Now, my experience is by no means unique.
 A report from the Food Allergy Research & Education center estimates that more than 32 million Americans have food allergies, including 5.6 million children under the age of 18.
 And those allergies can vary from milk and eggs to gluten and soy.
-Alternative options are on the up and up (have you seen the dairy aisle lately?) but finding a product that’s free of all the major allergens and tastes half-decent has felt next to impossible.
-That is until granola butter was born.
+Alternative options are on the up and up, including one that claims to be peanut butter's "more interesting, less-nutty cousin."
+Meet Oat Haus.